Home > GPU > GPU Buyer's Guide

 If you’ve got a Ryzen 9 9950X on your hands, there is a good chance that the budget isn’t a big concern for you, but if you’re looking to buy the 9950X and a GPU with it, that is something you need to consider.

-The 9950X is likely not going to be pocket-friendly, and neither is a high-end GPU.
-That said, this processor should be capable enough to be paired with a mid-range GPU like the RTX 4070 Super without bottlenecking the other.
+The 9950X is not pocket-friendly, and neither is a high-end GPU.
+That said, this processor should be capable enough to be paired with a mid-range GPU like the RTX 5070 without bottlenecking the other.
+Just maybe steer clear from budget GPUs since they’ll start bottlenecking the CPU.

 About the Author